 Academic standing is assessed based on a student's GPA.
-(Rules for computing the GPA are listed in §23.4(7).)
+(Rules for computing the GPA are listed in §23.4(6)).
 Students are expected to maintain a 2.0 minimum GPA.

-Initial assessment and subsequent reassessment are conducted after Fall/Winter if a minimum of \star 12 have been completed and after Spring/Summer if a minimum of \star 12 have been completed.
-If at the time of either review students have completed less than \star 12 since the last assessment, the review is deferred and the academic standing assigned at the last review remains in effect until the post review.
+Initial assessment and subsequent reassessment are conducted after Fall/Winter if a minimum of \bigstar 12 have been completed and after Spring/Summer if a minimum of \bigstar 12 have been completed.
+If at the time of either review students have completed less than \bigstar 12 since the last assessment, the review is deferred and the academic standing assigned at the last review remains in effect until the next review

-Academic standing is assessed at the end of a student's program even if less than ★12 have been taken since the last review.
+Academic standing is assessed at the end of a student's program even if less than $\bigstar 12$ have been taken since the last review.